johnpates80/linctl/README.md

       --label-any string   Match any labels (comma-separated).
 OR semantics.
       --label-not string   Exclude issues that have any of these labels.
-      --unlabeled          Only issues with no labels (cannot combine with other label filters)
+      --unlabeled          Only issues with no labels (cannot combine with other label filters) --parent string      Filter by parent issue identifier (e.g., 'RAE-123') --has-parent         Only sub-issues (issues with a parent) --no-parent          Only top-level issues (no parent)

 # Note: The same flags apply to `issue search` in addition to `--include-archived`.